Humberd/resume/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/Humberd/cv2/blob/master/LICENSE)

 > The project is my Resume written in React.
-It is print-optimized, so you can print it either physically or to pdf without any layout bugs.
+It is print-optimized, so you can print it either physically or to pdf.

 ## Install